HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Algorithms

-The advantage of formulating particle reconstruction this way is that measured energy deposits are assigned to particles in a manner that conserves energy by construction.
-If a fraction $f$ of a given hit is associated with one particle, only $1-f$ of the hit's energy remains to be associated with other particles.
-This constraint functions as an inductive bias, enhancing the performance and interpretability of HGPflow predictions.
+An example incidence matrix is shown in Fig.~\ref{fig:ex_incidence}.
+The advantage of formulating particle reconstruction like this is that energy deposits in the calorimeter are assigned to particles in a manner that conserves energy by construction.
+If a fraction $f$ of a given calorimeter cluster is associated with one particle, only $1-f$ of its energy remains to be associated with other particles.
+In HGPflow, this is achieved by applying a SoftMax operation~($z_a \rightarrow e^{z_a} / \Sigma_{b} e^{z_b}$) to normalize the predicted incidence matrix entries for each cluster.
+The physical constraint thus serves as an inductive bias, enhancing the performance and interpretability of HGPflow predictions.

-As shown in Fig.~\ref{fig:hgpflow_diagram}, predicting the incidence matrix is the central objective of HGPflow.
-We define the incidence matrix at the level of tracks and calorimeter clusters, although the same relations could be defined at the level of cells, as in \cite{Kakati:2024bjf}.
-A hidden representation of tracks and clusters is obtained by first encoding their features in the same high-dimensional space and then updating them in the transformer encoder shown in Fig.~\ref{fig:hgpflow_diagram}.
-Since the number of true particles is not known \textit{a priori}, the number of hyperedges $K$ is fixed to an upper bound determined from the training dataset.
-To initialize the incidence matrix, tracks are arbitrarily assigned to candidate hyperedges.
-The network then predicts a vector of length $K$ for each calorimeter cluster, obtained through an iterative refinement sequence comprising 12 update blocks, following \cite{zhang2021recurrently}.
-The row of incidence entries predicted for each cluster is normalized using SoftMax, resulting in fractional entries.
-For hyperedges not containing a track, an additional score is predicted which determines whether the hyperedge is a candidate neutral particle or a zero-padded particle to be discarded.
+The first stage of \hg produces a hidden representation of tracks and clusters by first encoding their features in the same high-dimensional space and then updating them in the transformer encoder shown in Fig.~\ref{fig:hgpflow_diagram}.
+Since the true number of particles is unknown \textit{a priori}, the number of candidate hyperedges, $K$, is set to a value large enough to serve as an upper bound on the number of particles per example.
+The incidence matrix is initialized such that tracks are uniquely assigned to hyperedges via fixed one-hot encodings.
+Then, for each cluster, the network predicts a vector of length $K$ obtained through an iterative refinement sequence comprising 12 update blocks, following \cite{zhang2021recurrently}.
+As in \cite{pflow}, we employ backpropagation through time, meaning that gradients are only computed for two sequences of 4 consecutive update blocks each that are randomly selected from the 12 total iterations.
+The Kullback-Leibler divergence is used as the loss function, with the Hungarian algorithm~\cite{kuhn1955hungarian} employed prior to backpropagation to determine the assignment between predicted and target hyperedges that minimizes the loss.
+Finally, to determine particle cardinality, HGPflow predicts an \textit{indicator score} for each hyperedge determining whether it corresponds to a real particle or not.
+During inference, hyperedges are dropped unless they contain a track or have an indicator score above a certain threshold.

-If the incidence matrix is learned properly, the properties of each particle can already be approximated based on the spatial distribution and energies of detector hits.
-As introduced in \cite{pflow}, we compute \textit{proxy} properties for energy and angular coordinates simply by summing over the energies and angles of the detector hits, weighed by incidence matrix entries:
+If the incidence matrix is learned properly, the energy and angular coordinates of each neutral particle can already be approximated based on its association with the energy deposits $E_i$ in the calorimeter, as follows: